jppollmeier/jppollmeier.github.io/README.md

 The analytical approach highlights underlying patterns and relations in the underlying data.
 The rigorous data cleaning, analysis and visualization paved the way for the developement of the algorithms and the subsequent battle simulation phase of the research.

 #### 2.4.1 Assumptions
 In this project, certain assumptions are made to facilitate the analysis process and manage complexity.
 All Pokémon in the dataset are assumed to be at level 80, with effort values (EVs) set to 85 across all attributes and all individual values (IVs) set uniformly to 16.
 Furthermore, the nature of all Pokémon is assumed to be hardy.
 All those values have been chosen to be either the mean value or assure even attribute distribution.
 This is contrary to the actual game where almost each attribute is chosen at random making every Pokemon unique and it being impossible to create reproducable results.
 These simplifications allow for a more manageable analysis process and prevent unnecessary complexity that could otherwise blow the project out of proportion.
-Experienced Pokémon players may notice that some attributes of Pokémon are still missing.
+Experienced Pokémon players may notice that some attributes of Pokémon like for example gender and abilities are still missing.
 These are deliberatly ommitted, as they are deemed unnecessary for battling and are therefore excluded from our research.
+As for the move selection I chose a relatively naive approach by precomputing the strongest moves and assigning each pokemon the top 4 "hardest hitting" moves without regard for the situation or opponent.
 This brings us to the next section: The Battle Simulation.

-(talk about move selection)

-#### 2.4.2 Battle Simulation
+### 2.4.2 Battle Simulation
 This entire project would be impossible to carry out without the battle function.
 The simulation serves as the foundation for all our assumptions and is crucial for verifying the findings of our simulations.
 The battle simulation is mainly based on the detailed information available on Bulbapedia.
 These articles outline the very details of how damage is calculated and how battles are fought out in Pokémon games.
 Due to the scope limitations of this project, I only focused on the most relevant factors that influence the overall outcome of a battle, such a Pokémons move sets, basic stats and type advantages.

-This reduces the formula A to formula B:
+This reduces the formula A:

 ${\displaystyle {\text{Damage}}=\left({\frac {\left({\frac {2\times {\text{Level}}}{5}}+2\right)\times {\text{Power}}\times {\frac {A}{D}}}{50}}+2\right)\times {\text{Targets}}\times {\text{PB}}\times {\text{Weather}}\times {\text{GlaiveRush}}\times {\text{Critical}}\times {\text{random}}\times {\text{STAB}}\times {\text{Type}}\times {\text{Burn}}\times {\text{other}}\times {\text{ZMove}}\times {\text{TeraShield}}}$

+to formula B:

 ${\displaystyle {\text{Damage}}=\left({\frac {\left({\frac {2\times {\text{Level}}}{5}}+2\right)\times {\text{Power}}\times {\frac {A}{D}}}{50}}+2\right)\times {\text{random}}\times {\text{STAB}}\times {\text{Type}}}$

 To put this into perspective, it is worth noting the development of Pokémon Showdown, the main competitive platform Pokémon enthusiasts turn to, started in 2012 as an open source project is still ongoing.
 This highlights the complexity and depth of accurately simulating Pokémon battles taking into account all the niche cases like weather, held items, status effects ecetera.
 By limiting the scope to the most critical elements, the battle simulation aims to provide a realistic yet manageable representation of Pokémon battles and serves as the base for this project.

 ### 2.5 Algorithmic Approaches
-In this Section I will go over all the different approaches I used to evaluate wether there is a significantly better team than firstly naivly selected team based on simulation against a generous amount of randomly generated teams.
+In this Section I will go over all the different approaches I used to evaluate wether there is a significantly better team than a naivly selected team based on simulation against a generous amount of randomly generated teams.
 The foundation of all my algorithmic approaches is an initial simulation where each Pokémon battles against every other Pokémon to determine which ones perform the best giving me a starting point for all my approaches.

-!!!*This comprehensive performance matrix, illustrated by an image of the first 151 Pokémon from Generation 1, serves as a visual representation to help grasp the performance of each Pokémon and guides the development of subsequent algorithms.*!!!

 #### 2.5.1 Graph Theory Algorithms
 In the early stages I primarily concerned myself with graph theory and ranking algorithms to get a feel for the individual pokemon.
 Using the network library NetworkX I quickly was set up for initial analysis of all pokemon and their relations.
 Using this Network which has a node for each pokemon and an edge from pokemon A to B if pokemon A beats pokemon B with $\text{probability p} \geq \text{threshold}$ .
 Initially I was on the lookout for Kings and Dominating Sets.
 Kings are defined as as Vertices which can reach any Vertex through a path of length 1.
 A n-King is a Vertex which does the same but using n Edges.
 Using this I wanted to Rule out the exisence of clear *must Pick* pokemon.
 Besides that I looked into the existance of minimal Dominating Sets where the Vertex count is $\leq 6$ .
-A dominating Set D is a Vertex subset of a graph G where each Node of G is either in D or gets dominated (has an incoming node) from D. By attempting to find such a dominating set I investigated the existance of good teams which "dominate" the whole list of remaining Pokemon. ~~Next I looked into different ranking algorithms like Pagerank and others to identify differences to the very rudimentary ranking of pokemon by their average win probability.
-Finally I looked into Communities and if there are any noteworthy interconnection points or gaps in the graph which force teams to have certain pokemon on their roster in order to be successful.~~
+A dominating Set D is a Vertex subset of a graph G where each Node of G is either in D or gets dominated (has an incoming node) from D. By attempting to find such a dominating set I investigated the existance of good teams which "dominate" the whole list of remaining Pokemon forming a good team.

 #### 2.5.2 Iterative Methods
 After finishing up the Graph Theoretical approach of identifying a best Pokemon team I mainly concerned myself with an iterative approach which starts out with a randomly assembled team and tries to converge onto a *best team* by improving the randomly assembled team iteratively.
-Due to very similar results in performance when improving over and over again I needed to look into reducing the overall noise in the win probability of the teams which performed well.
+Due to very similar results in performance between the top teams when improving over and over again I needed to look into reducing the overall noise in the win probability.
 The noise in win probabilities was assumed to exist because of many random teams battles outcomes being clear due to super weak pokemon.
-To distinguis the great teams from the good in this noise I either had to run many magnitudes more battles or I needed a way to remove super weak pokemon out of the random opponenets.
+To distinguish the great teams from the good in this noise I either had to run many magnitudes more battles or I needed a way to remove super weak pokemon out of the random opponenets.
 Besides that not every pokemon had a realistic chance of being selected into the final 6 of the *best team* possibly reducing the number of rounds the algorithm had to run.
 This is assumed to be due to certain Pokemon being either consistently to weak or there existing a Pokemon which outperforms the weaker pokemon in every stat category.

 Generally the algorithms used to tackle these problems can be divided into two groups.
 Firstly Algorithms which have been used to shrink the number of pokemon which might belong into the best pokemon team, lets call this candidate pool, and secondly reducing the number of pokemons which a team can face to give battles some meaning and reduce overall noise, called opponent pool.

 The candidate- and opponent pool are assumed to be equal in the beginning with every pokemon being in it.
 The main practices used to reduce the size of the pools is based upon previous data analysis.
-The process of elimination revolved around the question "can this pokemon be replaced directly by one or more pokemon which are equally as good or better in all its relevant stats?".
+The process of reducing the aforementioned pools revolved around the question "can this pokemon be replaced directly by one or more pokemon which are equally as good or better in all its relevant stats?".
 For this I tried several strategies:

-##### Top performing Pokemon by type and Battles
+##### Top performing Pokemon by Type Stats and Battles
 There are 324 ( $\binom{18}{2} + 18$ ) type combinations.
 I looked at every other same typed pokemon A and B and checked if pokemon B has equal or better stats than pokemon A and beats all opposing pokemon.
 If so B can replace A.

+##### Top performing Pokemon by Stats and Batles
+When looking at the data and finding two pokémon who beat the same pokemon we can eliminate the "weaker one" if all of its stats are equal or worse than those of the stronger one.

 ##### Top n performing Pokemon by type
 Using the same approach we can reduce the number even further by just picking the top n pokemon for each type combination.
 This in the best case gives us at minimum 171 pokemon, one for each type, since only 171 of the 324 type combinations are used.